Larry Grayson: Later life

-Grayson went into unintentional semi-retirement, enjoying time on his own at his house in Nuneaton with his pet dogs, although he did return to television to present the game show Sweethearts for ITV in 1987.
-He made a number of other TV appearances and radio broadcasts, including the Tom O'Connor hosted TV quiz show A Question of Entertainment, where he was one of the team captains in 1988.
-Grayson moved with Flo (his adoptive older sister) to Torquay, Devon, as part of his semi-retirement, but moved back to Nuneaton after just a couple of years when he became bored and missed his close family and friends.
-They lived in two separate neighbouring bungalows.
+Grayson went into unintentional semi-retirement, living alone at his house in Nuneaton with his pet dogs, although he did return to television to present the game show Sweethearts for ITV in 1987.
+He made a number of other TV appearances and radio broadcasts, including the Tom O'Connor-hosted TV quiz show A Question of Entertainment, where he was one of the team captains in 1988.
+Grayson moved with his adoptive older sister Flo to Torquay, Devon, where they lived in separate neighbouring bungalows, during his semi-retirement, but moved back to Nuneaton after two years when he became bored and missed his close family and friends.

 Death

 Grayson's final public appearance was on 3 December 1994 at the Royal Variety Performance.
 During this performance he referred to his hiatus from television by commenting to the audience, "They thought I was dead!".
+Appropriately, his last words to the audience were his catchphrase, "Shut that door".

-On New Year's Eve 1994, Grayson was rushed into hospital suffering a perforated appendix.
-After being allowed home from hospital, Grayson died on 7 January 1995 in Nuneaton, at the age of 71.
-His body was buried alongside other members of his family at Oaston Road Cemetery in his home town of Nuneaton.
+On New Year's Eve 1994, Grayson was rushed into hospital with a perforated appendix.
+He was discharged from hospital, but died on 7 January 1995 in Nuneaton, at the age of 71.
+He was buried alongside other members of his family at Oaston Road Cemetery in his home town of Nuneaton.